Holle Abee is an experienced writer, fisher, and Florida explorer.

 Fort Clinch is located on Amelia Island, Florida’s northernmost island in the Atlantic Ocean.
 Established as a state park in 1938, Ft.
 Clinch offers a wide variety of activities for visitors.
 Swimming, camping, crabbing, biking, hiking, and bird-watching are all popular.
 Something else to do at the park is to tour and explore the old brick fort.
 Of all the activities the state park offers, my husband and I have a definite favorite: Saltwater fishing.
 We’ve fished numerous locations within the park, and our favorite spot is the Fort Clinch Pier.
 The concrete structure is half a mile long and juts out into the Cumberland Sound.
 Running alongside the pier is a rock jetty that separates the sound from the Atlantic Ocean.
-Few times we have been “skunked” fishing the pier, but we learned our techniques through trial and error over the years.
-Fortunately for you, you can learn from our experiences fishing the Fort Clinch State Park pier.
+A few times we have been “skunked” fishing the pier, but we learned our techniques through trial and error over the years.
+Fortunately for you, you can learn from our experiences fishing at the Fort Clinch State Park pier.

 Planning Your Fishing Trip

 The gates to Fort Clinch State Park open at 8:00 a.m. and close each day at sundown.
 The entry price, as per the Florida State Parks website, is $ 5 per car.
 Be sure to save your receipt so that you can exit and re-enter the park on the same day at no extra charge.
 Be sure to have your Florida fishing license with you.
 If you’re not a resident of the state, you can purchase a license online.
 Prices for nonresident saltwater fishing licenses include a three-day license at $17, a seven-day license at $30, or a yearly license at $47.
 Anglers under the age of sixteen do not have to have a license.